marp-team/marp-core/themes/README.md

-# Marp core built-in themes
+# Marp-core built-in themes

-We provide some nice official themes for Marp.
+We provide some nice official themes in marp-core.
 You can choose a favorite theme by using [Marpit `theme` directive](https://marpit.marp.app/directives?id=theme) in your Markdown.

 Screenshots were taken from the rendered result of [an example][example].